Stocks in cautious ranges ahead of China data, trade talk hopes fade

 Investors and economists will scrutinize the data to determine whether China can shake off the negative impact of punitive tariffs.

-In currency markets, the yen JPY=EBS was quoted at 108.77 per dollar, close to a one-week high.
-The Swiss franc CHF=EBS traded at 0.9898 versus the greenback, near the highest in more than a week.
+In currency markets, the yen was quoted at 108.77 per dollar, close to a one-week high.
+The Swiss franc traded at 0.9898 versus the greenback, near the highest in more than a week.

 Sentiment in the currency market remained weak after U.S. President Donald Trump on Tuesday threatened China with additional tariffs if they do not reach a so-called “phase one” trade agreement.